RubyAShi/QuantumDot/README.md

 # Quantum dot data acquisation software
 ### Developped based on the scanning SUQID software used by Moler group @ Stanford
 ### Appended by Ruby Shi to include functions for electrical transport measurements

-This package contains real-time functions to make electrical transport meausrements of a quantum dot, including functions that
+This package contains real-time functions to make electrical transport meausrements of a quantum dot or any other Van der Waals heterostructures, including functions that

 Acquire the current gate voltage from a DAQ output or Keithley